The Frobenius--stable version of the Grauert--Riemenschneider vanishing theorem fails: Preliminaries

 \begin{definition} We say that a Frobenius module $(\mathcal{M}, \tau)$ is \emph{nilpotent} if there exists $n>0$ such that $\tau^n=0$, and that it is \emph{locally nilpotent} if it is a union of nilpotent Frobenius submodules. \end{definition}

 Locally nilpotent Frobenius modules form a Serre subcategory of Frobenius modules by \cite{Bockle_Pink_Cohomological_Theory_of_crystals_over_function_fields}*{Proposition 3.3.5}.
-The category of Frobenius quasi-crystals (resp.~Frobenius crystals) $\QCrys_X^F$ (resp.~$\Crys_X^F$) is the localised category of $\QCoh_X^F$ (resp.~$\Coh_X^F$) by the subcategory of locally nilpotent submodules (see \cite{stacks-project}*{Tag 02MS}). $\QCrys_X^F$ is a Grothendieck category by \cite{Bau23}*{Lemma 2.2.11}.
+The category of Frobenius quasi-crystals (resp.~Frobenius crystals) $\QCrys_X^F$ (resp.~$\Crys_X^F$) is the Serre quotient of $\QCoh_X^F$ (resp.~$\Coh_X^F$) by the subcategory of locally nilpotent submodules (see \stacksproj{02MS}).
+Note that $\QCrys_X^F$ is a Grothendieck category by \cite{Bau23}*{Lemma 2.2.11}.
 With an abuse of notation, we will often simply write $\mathcal{M}$ instead of the couple $(\mathcal{M}, \tau)$.

 \begin{definition} Any two quasi-coherent Frobenius modules $\mathcal{M}_1$ and $\mathcal{M}_2$ are \emph{isomorphic up to nilpotence} if the associated Frobenius quasi-crystals are isomorphic.
 In this case, we write $\mathcal{M}_1 \sim_F \mathcal{M}_2$. \end{definition}